-The first product of U.S. gay cable net Here’s new feature-film shingle, “Shelter” is a pleasant romantic drama that works best when focused on the romance -- or on the waves, since the principal characters spend a lot of time surfing.
+The first product of U.S. gay cable net Here’s new feature-film shingle, “Shelter” is a pleasant romantic drama that works best when focused on the romance — or on the waves, since the principal characters spend a lot of time surfing.
 Other aspects of writer-helmer Jonah Markowitz’s first longboard, er, longform pic can be more pedestrian; as projected on HD at the San Francisco Lesbian & Gay Film Fest, this Super 16-shot tale certainly looked more like a telepic than bigscreen fare.
 Presumably an improving transfer to 35mm will occur before a planned theatrical release this fall.